 COPD, or chronic obstructive pulmonary disease, is a condition in which the airways in the lungs become broken down and narrowed, often due to smoking cigarettes.
 Sometimes the air sacs are also damaged.
 As the lungs become more damaged over time, it becomes increasingly difficult to breathe through the narrowed airways (also known as bronchial tubes).
 When the damage is severe, it may also become difficult to get enough oxygen into the blood and to get rid of excess carbon dioxide.
 These changes all lead to shortness of breath and other symptoms.
 Unfortunately, the symptoms of COPD cannot be completely eliminated with treatment and the condition usually worsens over time.

-This article reviews the risk factors, symptoms, and tests used to diagnose COPD.
+This article reviews the risk factors, symptoms, and tests used to diagnose COPD and its components, chronic bronchitis and emphysema.
 An article that discusses treatment of COPD is available separately.
 (See "Patient information: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)".)

 To understand why COPD develops, it is important to understand how the lungs work.
 Normally, air that we breathe passes from the nose and mouth through the airways to the tiny air sacs of the lung, called alveoli.
 In the air sacs, oxygen that we breathe passes through the walls of air sacs into the bloodstream (figure 1).
 Carbon dioxide passes in the reverse direction, out of the bloodstream, back into the alveoli, and is then eliminated by breathing out (figure 2).
 Carbon dioxide is a waste product of the body's metabolism, and must be regularly removed.

-In people who develop COPD, irritating gases and particles are inhaled while smoking or breathing smoke filled air (secondhand smoke) or other fumes or particles.
-These gases and particles can injure the airways and lungs and cause swelling (inflammation).
+In people who develop COPD, irritating gases and particles are inhaled while smoking or breathing smoke filled air (secondhand smoke) or other fumes or particles, including air pollution.
+These gases and particles can injure the airways and lungs and cause irritation (inflammation).
 Over time, the inflammation becomes chronic, damages the lung tissue, and may cause scarring (figure 3).
 This lung damage makes it more difficult to breathe in and out and makes it harder for oxygen and carbon dioxide to pass across the walls of the air sacs.
 (See "Chronic obstructive pulmonary disease: Definition, clinical manifestations, diagnosis, and staging".)

 Reasons for airflow blockage — Any disease that interferes with airflow out of the lungs can cause COPD.
 Most people with COPD have chronic bronchitis and emphysema, and some also have asthma.